 During this procedure, the veterinarian places small filiform needles at predetermined points on the body.
 An electric current passes through the acupuncture needles.

-The goal of animal electroacupuncture is helping Qi (vital energy, life-force) move throughout the body.
+The goal of animal electroacupuncture is to help Qi (vital energy, life-force) move throughout the body.

 The body is in a healthy, balanced state when Qi is able to move.
 When Qi is not able to move, disease occurs.

 Some points to note about electroacupuncture:

 - Veterinary electro-acupuncture is similar to traditional veterinary acupuncture in that the same points get stimulated during treatment.

 - The acupuncturist can adjust the frequency and intensity of the electrical impulse delivered depending on the particular condition treated during the session.